dead4d5a/OpenctiGraphqlReference/README.md

 Example workflows:
 - Find names quickly: search for terms like `query`, `mutation`, `subscription`, `stix`, `report`, `indicator`, `identity`, `label`, etc.
-- Diff versions: re-run the same capture process for another OpenCTI version and compare inventories to see what changed.

 ## Why this exists